 Nettle Leaf, Common Nettle, Gerrais, Isirgan, Kazink, Ortiga, Grande Ortie, Ortie, Urtiga, Chichicaste, Brennessel

-In British Columbia, U. dioica is used for endoparasites in poultry.
+Antiparasitic: In British Columbia, it is used for endoparasites in poultry.
 A leaf infusion (2.5 g dry plant leaves infused in 1 L boiled water) protected rats.

-If poultry are provided access to U. dioica they will often nibble on it as a form of self-medication against internal parasites.
+Deworming: If birds are provided free range access to this plant, they will often nibble on it as a form of self-medication against internal parasites.

 Antibacterial: It possess antibacterial potency against MRSA isolates and may be used as a natural antiseptics and antimicrobial agents in medicine.